magma/magma/docs/readmes/feg/deploy_install.md

 and `control_proxy` services to point toward the appropriate Orchestrator.
 A sample configuration is provided below.
-The `bootstrap_address`, `bootstrap_port`, `controller_address`, and `controller_port` are the parameters that will likely need to be modified.
+The `bootstrap_address`, `bootstrap_port`, `controller_address`, and `controller_port` are the parameters that will likely need to be modified (check `/magma/feg/gateway/configs/control_proxy.yml` for the most recent format)

 ```
 #